-The online help system displays online, context-sensitive help for the user.
+The online help system displays online, context-sensitive help.
 Designed for procedural and quick reference, each functional subsystem has its own context-sensitive help.
-This system also provides tutorials and links to FAQs and an Online Support Forum to aid the designer in getting started.
+This system also provides tutorials and links to FAQs and an online support Forum to aid the designer.